morganbrooks/MDAPy/README.md

 4. Once docker is downloaded, locate the terminal (Apple) or command prompt (PC)

-5. Locate the folder where you put MDAPy in your terminal.
+5. Locate the folder where you put MDAPy in your terminal/command prompt.

 To do this type:

 - ls -> This will show you what is in the directory you are in
-- cd 'Folder where MDAPy is kept' -> cd = change directory, here you want to find the folder where MDAPy is kept using cd
+- cd 'Folder where MDAPy is kept' -> cd = change directory, find the folder where MDAPy is kept using cd
 - cd MDAPy -> Go into the MDAPy folder where the docker files are kept
 - docker-compose build -> This will build the docker container of MDAPy, this will take a while the first time
 - docker-compose up -> This will launch MDAPy on your computer